Birthgap — global fertility and the timing of parenthood

 Global average (2024): 37.6% · European average (2024): 36.2%

-Albania's lifetime childlessness rate (TCR) reached 55.8% in 2023, marking a slight increase of 1.3 percentage points from 2022.
-This upward trend has been consistent over the last five years, with the 2019–2023 average standing at 51.3%.
-When compared to the 2010s average of 38.4%, the current rate is higher by about 17.4 percentage points.
-Notably, Albania holds the lowest childlessness rate both globally, ranking 38th out of 38 countries, and across Europe, where it ranks 31st out of 31.
+Albania's lifetime childlessness rate (TCR) reached 55.8% in 2023, showing a slight increase of 1.3 percentage points from 2022.
+The trend over the past five years indicates a rising pattern, with the average from 2019 to 2023 at 51.3%.
+This marks a substantial rise compared to the 2010s average of 38.4%, an increase of about 17.4 percentage points.
+Despite this growth, the country maintains the lowest childlessness rate globally, ranking 38th out of 38, as well as within Europe, where it holds the 31st position.

 Total Childlessness Rate (TCR) over the decades